AustinFirestone/solo-website/README.md

 # The official website for Solo
 a product of Solomon Innovations
 ## Contains info on:
--product features
+- product features
--app store link
+- app store link
--founder info/contact
+- founder info/contact